Refinitiv/websocket-api/Applications/Examples/RDP/CSharp/README.md

 Studio's NuGet extension; if enabled, they will be downloaded automatically when the build is run.

 ### Linux
-To build: `dotnet build CSharpEdpGwExamples_VS150.sln`
+To build: `dotnet build CSharpRdpGwExamples_VS150.sln`

 ## Running the Examples

-### Running the MarketPriceEdpGwAuthentication Example
+### Running the MarketPriceRdpGwAuthentication Example

 To run the example:
-  - Run: `dotnet MarketPriceEdpGwAuthenticationExample.dll --user <username> --password <password> --clientid clientID --hostname <Refinitiv Real-Time Service host>`
+  - Run: `dotnet MarketPriceRdpGwAuthenticationExample.dll --user <username> --password <password> --clientid clientID --hostname <Refinitiv Real-Time Service host>`
   - Pressing the CTRL+C buttons terminates the example.

 The command line options are: